learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 class W2vVectorizer(object):

     def __init__(self, w2v):
-        # takes in a dictionary of words and vectors as input
+        # Takes in a dictionary of words and vectors as input
         self.w2v = w2v
         if len(w2v) == 0:
             self.dimensions = 0